 We set aside a full day so leaders could really dig in and engage with their data from the spring surveys.
 That set us up for success as leaders rolled out their results to employees and helped put the focus on the importance of the strategic plan.

 Once the new school year began, leaders participated in a Leadership Development Institute (LDI) to begin to develop action plans for increasing employee engagement based on feedback from their recent rollout meetings.
-Additionally, 30-day meetings with new employees were a focused strategy for employee engagement with newly hired employees.
+Additionally, 30-day “check in” meetings with new employees were a focused strategy for employee engagement with newly hired employees.

 Our action plans are helping to set us up for long-term success.
-While we know we’ll always face challenges down the road, our action plan will help keep us focused and on task for what really matters.
+While we know we’ll always face challenges down the road, our action plans will help keep us focused and on task for what really matters.

 Scott Thomas, Director of Communications at MISD, shares his thoughts on the implementation of action plans in the district:

-I think that with any plan, you will encounter those challenges.
+I think that with any plan, you will encounter a few challenges.
 However, the strategic framework allows us to adapt and grow with those challenges.
 I would say our plans are looking really good for both the organization as a whole and the specific campuses to turn our goals into reality.

 How will you be strategic in ensuring your leadership team effectively creates action plans to improve employee engagement?